Charles A. Gargano: Life and career

 Gargano to become the next United States Ambassador to Austria but after congressional inaction eventually the nomination was withdrawn.

+A Village Voice article "The Magician's Nephew" (searchable using DuckDuck Go) in which he was accused of influence peddling with his nephew attorney Frank Gargano was the main reason for the withdrawal.

 In films

 In 1997 Gargano and then United States Senator Alfonse D'Amato made cameo appearances in The Devil's Advocate starring Keanu Reeves and Al Pacino as themselves in their real life roles as New York Politicians.

 Gargano appeared as a Maitre d'hotel in the 2003 film Analyze That starring Robert De Niro and Billy Crystal.

 He also appears as a Port Authority Police commander in Oliver Stone's 2006 film World Trade Center.